Blenheim Palace

 You automatically feel the history and grandeur of the palace as soon as you walk through the wooden doors.
 You can walk around at a leisurely pace and take everything in at your own pace or take a guided tour and learn more about the Palace and its incredible collections by joining a free guided tour of the State Rooms.
 Tours don’t take place on Sundays, bank holidays or exceptionally busy days but guides will be available on hand to answer any questions.

-An amazing fact about Blenheim Palace is the fact that Winston Churchill was born in the palace in 1874 and although he never owned Blenheim for five years in the 1890’s he was presumed to have dukedom.
+An amazing fact about Blenheim Palace is that Sir Winston Churchill was born in the palace in 1874 and is his second most recognised residence after Chartwell House, although he never owned Blenheim for five years in the 1890’s he was presumed to have dukedom.
 According to the 10th Duke though…”much as Winston cared for Blenheim, it would not have appealed to him to go down in history as its owner.
 He had other and better ideas…”

 A variety of exhibitions including the life and influence of Winston Churchill can be found but also discover the real life stories of the colourful characters who lived and worked in the house.
 At various points of the experience you will temporarily step out of the story into the present – where graphic panels, interactive exhibits and touch screen consoles provide a wealth of extra information.
 With these you can learn more about the Marlborough family and their servants, the fascinating link with the Spencer family and extraordinary details of the work by ‘Capability’ Brown.